GET TO KNOW THE JUNIOR CENTER

 Ryan Davis JCAS Staff

-Ryan studied statistics at Cal State East Bay.
-He has over 10 years of experience in substitute teaching, private tutoring, and outdoor science education throughout the East Bay.
-He manages operations, and works on the Junior Center’s development team.
+Ryan has over 10 years of experience in substitute teaching, private tutoring, and outdoor science education throughout the East Bay.
+He manages Junior Center operations and is a part of the Junior Center’s development team.

 Cybele has been a teaching artist in the Bay Area for over 15 years.
 Cybele is a mixed media painter who shows her work locally and nationally.
 She is currently completing her MA in Art Education at Boston University.